wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/author-basic-formula-change-properties-powerapps/includes/2-modify-controls-format.md

 Another common request is to change the date format property from the format of month/day/year to day/month/year.
 This can be accomplished by manually setting the **Format** property of the control to "dd/mm/yyyy".
-For additional information about how to format the **Text** function, see [Power Apps Text function](https://docs.microsoft.com/powerapps/maker/canvas-apps/functions/function-text).
+For more information about how to format the Text function, see [Power Apps Text function](https://docs.microsoft.com/powerapps/maker/canvas-apps/functions/function-text).